Colloid: As a model system for atoms

 In physics, colloids are an interesting model system for atoms.
 Micrometre-scale colloidal particles are large enough to be observed by optical techniques such as confocal microscopy.
 Many of the forces that govern the structure and behavior of matter, such as excluded volume interactions or electrostatic forces, govern the structure and behavior of colloidal suspensions.
 For example, the same techniques used to model ideal gases can be applied to model the behavior of a hard sphere colloidal suspension.
 Phase transitions in colloidal suspensions can be studied in real time using optical techniques, and are analogous to phase transitions in liquids.
 In many interesting cases optical fluidity is used to control colloid suspensions.

+Colloids are also used as model systems for studying the glass transition, because dense colloidal suspensions can display glassy dynamics similar to those of glass-forming liquids.
+Molecular-dynamics simulations of anisotropic ellipsoidal particles interacting through the Gay–Berne potential have reported liquid-glass behavior related to experiments on ellipsoidal PMMA colloids, where rotational motion becomes arrested while translational motion remains fluid-like.

 Crystals

 A colloidal crystal is a highly ordered array of particles that can be formed over a very long range (typically on the order of a few millimeters to one centimeter) and that appear analogous to their atomic or molecular counterparts.
 One of the finest natural examples of this ordering phenomenon can be found in precious opal, in which brilliant regions of pure spectral color result from close-packed domains of amorphous colloidal spheres of silicon dioxide (or silica, SiO_{2}).
 These spherical particles precipitate in highly siliceous pools in Australia and elsewhere, and form these highly ordered arrays after years of sedimentation and compression under hydrostatic and gravitational forces.
 The periodic arrays of submicrometre spherical particles provide similar arrays of interstitial voids, which act as a natural diffraction grating for visible light waves, particularly when the interstitial spacing is of the same order of magnitude as the incident lightwave.

 Thus, it has been known for many years that, due to repulsive Coulombic interactions, electrically charged macromolecules in an aqueous environment can exhibit long-range crystal-like correlations with interparticle separation distances, often being considerably greater than the individual particle diameter.
 In all of these cases in nature, the same brilliant iridescence (or play of colors) can be attributed to the diffraction and constructive interference of visible lightwaves that satisfy Bragg's law, in a matter analogous to the scattering of X-rays in crystalline solids.

 The large number of experiments exploring the physics and chemistry of these so-called "colloidal crystals" has emerged as a result of the relatively simple methods that have evolved in the last 20 years for preparing synthetic monodisperse colloids (both polymer and mineral) and, through various mechanisms, implementing and preserving their long-range order formation.